basertambas/KH-RBM/readme.md

-# Neuromodulation via Krotov-Hopfield Improves Accuracy and Robustness of RBMs
+# Neuromodulation via Krotov-Hopfield improves accuracy and robustness of RBMs

 ## Introduction
-This repository contains the code accompanying the paper "[Neuromodulation via Krotov-Hopfield Improves Accuracy and Robustness of RBMs](link)".
+This repository contains the code accompanying the paper "[Neuromodulation via Krotov-Hopfield improves accuracy and robustness of RBMs](link)".
 The paper explores the implementation of neuromodulatory signaling in RBMs through Krotov-Hopfield algorithm.

 ## Dependencies